Mueller refers alleged scheme targeting him to FBI for investigation

 Over the past two years, Burkman has peddled a separate, evolving conspiracy theory that has blamed several different wild plots for the death of Democratic staffer Seth Rich, who was shot on a Washington street in 2016 during an apparent botched robbery.

-Krassenstein told NBC News he reached out to the special counsel’s office on Tuesday telling them what he knew about the sex assault scheme.
+Krassenstein told NBC News he reached out to the special counsel's office on Tuesday telling them what he knew about the scheme.

 He also gave NBC News the phone numbers used by the woman alleging she was offered money to make the allegations, which were both disconnected.